danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 ## Versatility

-The use cases for IoT systems are manifold, and so are their requirements.
+The use cases for real-time embedded systems are manifold, and so are their requirements.
 Therefore, design decisions in RIOT should not prefer one technology or one protocol over another.

 Default configurations should support as many users and use cases as possible.
 RIOT should aim at providing everything users need, either in its code base or